drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 Early Literacy Achievement.
 The assessment provides a list of uppercase and lowercase letters in random order.
 Children need to read out the letter names following the predetermined order.
-If children read the letter name incorrectly, the test administer will record the errors on a record sheet.
+If children read the letter name incorrectly, the test administrator will record the errors on a record sheet.
 Such a diagnostic letter name knowledge assessment helps teachers collect information about individual children's errors.
 Teachers can get insight into a child's current level